dantelyro/dantelyro/README.md

 - 🚀 **Passionate Full Stack Developer** | SQL | Frontend | Backend | DevOps | Architecture | Automation
 - 💡 I’m deeply passionate about software development and thrive on being involved in every part of the development lifecycle.
 With strong abilities in **SQL**, **frontend**, **backend**, **DevOps**, **architecture**, and **automation**, I love building robust and scalable solutions.
 - ❤️ While I enjoy working across the stack, I have a particular soft spot for **backend development**, where I can design clean, efficient, and maintainable systems.
-- 🌍 Open to collaboration and excited to contribute to impactful projects.

 ---